moshetanzer/jsonl-parse/README.md

 ### Methods

-The `JSONLParser` extends Node.js `Transform` stream, so it inherits all standard stream methods.
+The `JSONLParse` extends Node.js `Transform` stream, so it inherits all standard stream methods.

 ## Usage Examples